-Most of my SEO training clients assume that when choosing a Shopping Cart platform for your E-commerce business you might have assumed that most cart systems will be equally capable when it comes to Search Engine Optimisation (SEO).
+Most of my SEO training clients assume that when choosing a Shopping Cart platform for your E-commerce business, most cart systems will be equally capable when it comes to Search Engine Optimisation (SEO).
 Most experienced SEO experts, on the other hand, know this not always to be the case.

-In fact, many of the features needed to help Google understand the relevance of your product and category pages are often only available by paying an additional charge or, in some cases, not available at all.
+In fact, many of the features needed to help Google understand your website are often only available by paying additional charges or, in some cases, not at all.

 Many business owners realise this only too late and only once they have uploaded thousands of product images, product descriptions and stock information.

-This table shows all of the key SEO features you should be looking out for.
+This table below shows all of the key SEO features you should be looking out for.
 I have also included a score for each feature based on its importance to your site’s Google ranking.

 I have included most of the most popular Shopping Cart platforms in the table below.
 If you have any thoughts, requests or feedback please leave a comment below

 Use the scrollbar below to view the full table

 |SEO Feature||Feature weighting||Magento||WooCommerce||Shopify||BigCommerce||SquareSpace||Volusion||3DCart||GoDaddy||Weebly||Wix||MoonFruit||1&1||BigCartel||PrestaShop||ZenCart||osCommerce|